 Select to view your study options…

 Melbourne, 2018, Week 14-26, Blended

 Subject Instance Co-ordinatorMartha Kamara

-Four 7.0 hours workshop per study period and delivered via face-to-face.
+One 7.0 hours workshop per study period on weekends during the day from week 14 to week 14 and delivered via face-to-face.

 |Assessment Task 1 Case Analysis (2000 words equiv)||A high level of analytical depth is required.||40||01, 02, 03, 04, 05|

 |Assessment Task 2 Workplace Change Plan (3000 words equiv)||60||01, 02, 03, 04, 05|